classiebit/anofie-docs/resources/docs/1.0/installation.md

 ---

-> {primary} After installation if you see something like `Error number: 1146 Table settings doesn't exists` or a `blank page`, just hit refresh.
+> {primary} After installation if you see something like `Error number: 1146 Table settings don't exist` or a `blank page`, just hit refresh.

 ---